hyperspy/hyperspy/doc/user_guide/eds.rst

 EDS Quantification
 ------------------

-HyperSpy includes three methods for EDS quantification with or without absorption correction:
+HyperSpy includes three methods for TEM-EDS quantification with or without absorption correction:

 * Cliff-Lorimer